Do you have a love-hate relationship with sticky-notes too?

 Very satisfying indeed!

-4. Lastly, Trello is the platform I use to organise all the thoughts I have for my social media content.
+4. Lastly, Airtable is the platform I use to organise all the thoughts I have for my social media content:

 - blog post ideas